Wednesday, October 2, 2019

 I continually have more questions than I find answers to.
 I desire a lifestyle that is far from what I am living, a mindset that seems impossible to achieve, and happiness that so easily escapes me because I think way too damn much.

-To fight against confusion we strive for more knowledge, more understanding, to explain what is not yet clear (or we pray until we our blue in the face...it's all the same).
+To fight against confusion we strive for more knowledge, more understanding, to explain what is not yet clear (or we pray until we are blue in the face...it's all the same).
 Naturally, we fantasize about what life could be.
 We get caught up in things we cannot fix, people we cannot change, and a life we cannot live.

 Ever wonder why people in third world countries seem so much happier?
 We look on people with less and feel remorse.
 Meanwhile, those of us with more (you and me) over complicate things because we have the opportunity to do so.
 It is a sickness that drives us with an insatiable appetite to understand life differently than what it has proven to be.